pwaldhauer/moves-api/README.md

 ### MovesApi#getAccessToken(code, cb)

-If provided with the access code given back from the Moves.app API this will get you the access token to use for the other requests.
-The callback should be a `function(err, accessToken) {}`.
+If provided with the access code given back from the Moves.app API this will get you the access token, refresh token, and token expiration time to use for the other requests.
+The callback should be a `function(err, authData) {}`.

 ### MovesApi#verifyToken(cb)